itu-tid/lecture-notes/Lectures/T1-Intro-to-React.md

 This is the main job of your UI app.

+### Event handlers are defined inside components
+### Handlers have usually names starting with `handle`...
 ### Built-in components (e.g. `<button>`) support built-in events (e.g. `onClick`, etc.).

 Associating event handlers with events is done with the attribute in curly brackets syntax, as above.
 (See [onClick example](https://react.dev/learn/responding-to-events#adding-event-handlers).)

-#### WARNING: You must know the difference between calling a function and passing a reference to it!
+#### WARNING: You must know the difference between calling a function and passing it as a reference!
-### Event handlers are defined inside components

-### Handlers have usually names starting with `handle`...

 ### **Event handlers always receive an event as argument**